dinkel/docker-openldap/README.md

     SLAPD_ADDITIONAL_MODULES

 which can hold comma-separated enties.
-It will try to run `.ldif` files with a corresponsing name from th `module` directory.
+It will try to run `.ldif` files with a corresponsing name from the `module` directory.
 Currently only `memberof` is avaliable.

 After the first start of the image (and the initial configuration), these